synapse-wireless/polling-example-futures/README.md

 created to handle the retry mechanism, a seperate timer mechanism implemented to handle timeouts, and finally, a method to send the rpc.

-To run the example, simply connect a SNAP Bridge and, using SNAPBuild or Portal, load 'polling_example_snappy.py' to the node.
+To run the example, simply connect a SNAP Bridge and, using Portal, load 'polling_example_snappy.py' to the node.
 Assuming the bridge is connected on COM Port 1 (modify the config parameters at the top of the example, if needed) and Snap Connect Futures is properly installed, you can run:
 $python polling_example_futures.py